Sunday, 27 May 2012

 This is a view apparently from the footbridge of the North road side of the crossing.

-A train just entering the station.
-Boots the Chemist can be seen as occupying a double shop front, they later relocated to a larger property further up the road on the other side where they remain to the present day.
+A train is just entering the station.
+Boots the Chemist can be seen as occupying a double shop front; they later relocated to a larger property further up the road on the other side, where they remain to the present day.

-The small unit with the green roller blind is probably Mitchell's greengrocers.
+The small unit with the green roller blind is probably Mitchell's Flower Shop & Greengrocers.

 Doubly interesting because of the curious little shop in the background that began life as a Brickwoods off-licence at the side of the Farmers Hotel.
 I will show how it has been adapted over the years to a variety of uses.